MECTsrl/imx_mect/README.md

         <user name> ALL=(ALL) NOPASSWD: ALL

 1. Create the LTIB build directory with read and write permissions for the user that performs the build.
-   E.g., assuming that the name of the directory is *imx_mect* in the home of the build user:
+E.g., assuming that the name of the directory is *imx_mect* in the home directory of the build user:

-        mkdir ~/imx_mect
+        mkdir -p ~/imx_mect

 1. Clone this repository in the build directory created in the previous step (copy-paste the appropriate *clone URL* from the GitHub site):

+        cd ~/imx_mect
         git clone <clone URL>

 1. Install the toolchain and LTIB, and create the target image files:

+        cd ~/imx_mect
-        make -C ~/imx_mect/Makefile clean all
+        make clean all

 1. Create the target images for TPAC 1007 in *~/imx_mect/images-all/tpac_1007*:

+        cd ~/imx_mect
-        make -C ~/imx_mect/Makefile tpac_1007
+        make tpac_1007

 ## Main steps of the automatic build